HamishMW/volkihar-knight/README.md

 ## Build dependencies

-- Install python27
+- python27
-- Install both the Skyrim Creation Kit and Skyrim Special Edition Creation Kit
+- Both the Skyrim Creation Kit and Skyrim Special Edition Creation Kit
 - Type the following in the command line from the project directory to perform a release build

 ## Create a release build